darwinbeing/remaster/README.md

-Just enter the command "sudo sh swift" to start the process of building Swift Linux.
+Just enter the command "sudo sh start" to start the process of building Swift Linux.